wp-plugins/participants-database/readme.txt

 * shortcode for inserting a configurable sign-up short form into WordPress pages, posts, etc.
 * completing the sign-up form can direct visitors to another page for a thank you message or reward
 * shortcode for inserting a full-length form for people to fill out and maintain their own records
-* shortcode for displaying the list on the site, including the ability to select and order columns to display, sorting and filtering rules to dertermine which records are shown and in what order
+* shortcode for displaying the list on the site, including the ability to select and order columns to display, sorting and filtering rules to determine which records are shown and in what order
 * email notification and confirmation with secure individual access link
 * email notification when a user edits a record
 * searchable, sortable record listings in the WordPress admin
-* many form elements to choose from including dropdowns, checkboxes, radio buttons, image upload, etc.
+* many form elements to choose from including dropdowns, checkboxes, radio buttons, image upload, rich text, etc.
 * export CSV files for interacting with other databases, mass email, print records
 * import CSV files to add large numbers of records from spreadsheets such as Open Office or Google Docs
 * form can be organized into groups of fields, making long forms easier to navigate and fill out